ldtteam/minecolonies/README.md

 5. Alternatively, you can also run `./gradlew runClient` to start Minecraft with this jar.

 #### Compile MineColonies (Intellij)
-1. Right-click the `build.gradle` file, or the background of the folder it's in, and select `Open Folder as Intellij Project`.
+1. Right-click the `build.gradle` file (or the background of the folder it's in) and select `Open Folder as Intellij Project`.
-2. Select `Auto Import` and make sure a valid Gradle and JVM is selected.
+2. Select `Auto Import` and make sure a valid Gradle and JVM are selected.

 ![](https://i.imgur.com/ewccjDZ.png)

 3. This will prepare some of the libraries used by Forge.
 4. Click `View → Tool Windows → Gradle`
-5. In the Gradle View, expand the options to `Tasks → fg_runs`.
+5. In the Gradle view, expand the options to `Tasks → fg_runs`.

 ![](https://i.imgur.com/34H45Tb.png)

-6. Click the small refresh symbol in the upper left of the gradle view.
+6. Click the small refresh symbol in the upper left of the Gradle view.
 This sets up Forge and downloads the necessary libraries to build MineColonies.
 7. Execute `genIntellijRuns` and restart intellij.
 8. You will see a Minecraft Client and Server startup configuration in the top right, next to the green "start" button.
-9. Execute it with your username as a program argument to have always the same name ingame.
+9. Execute it with your username as a program argument to always have the same in-game username.

 ![](https://i.imgur.com/vDvyNN5.png)

-10. If it doesn't start and throw a lot of errors, try another refresh, this often does wonders.
+10. If it doesn't start and throws a lot of errors, try another refresh.
+This often does wonders.
 11. If you want to produce a running jar, execute the `build` task.
 This will result in a runnable jar file in `basefolder\MineColonies\build\libs`.

 ##### Troubleshooting
-If gradle synchronization fails, make sure:
+If Gradle synchronization fails, make sure:
 1. `File → Project structure → Project → Project SDK` is set to your installed JDK version.
 2. `File → Settings → Build, Execution, Deployment → Build Tools → Gradle → Gradle JVM` is set to your installed JDK version.

 #### Updating Your Repository
-In order to get the most up-to-date builds, you'll have to periodically update your local repository.
+To get the most up-to-date builds, you'll have to update your local repository periodically.

 1. Open up your command line.
 2. Navigate to `basefolder` in the console.
-3. Make sure you have not made any changes to the local repository or there might be issues with Git.
+3. Ensure you have not made any changes to the local repository (if you did, there might be issues with Git).
-	* If you have, try reverting them to the status that they were when you last updated your repository.
+	* If you have, try reverting them to their status when you last updated your repository.
 4. Execute `git pull version/1.16.3`.
-This pulls all commits from the official repository that do not yet exist on your local repository and updates it (with GitKraken just click the small pull arrow at the top).
+This pulls all commits from the official repository that do not yet exist on your local repository and updates it (with GitKraken, click the small pull arrow at the top).

 #### Troubleshooting
-- Sometimes gradle tasks fail because of missing memory.
+- Sometimes Gradle tasks fail because of missing memory.
 For that, you can find system-wide settings in the `.gradle` folder of your `HOME` directory (`~/.gradle/gradle.properties` or on Windows in `C:\Users\username\.gradle\gradle.properties`).
-- Sometimes after a branch change libraries can not be resolved.
+- Sometimes after a branch change, libraries can not be resolved.
 Running another refresh in IntelliJ or the command line usually solves this issue.

 ### Contributing